-Notice that P'(q) < 0 implies that w is strictly concave when $\alpha = 1$ .
-Importantly, we make no assumption as regards the sign of v''(q).
-If marginal revenue is steeper than demand (i.e., b''(q) < P'(q)), then v''(q) > 0.
-For example, as we discuss in greater detail below, v''(q) > 0 when demand is linear, and v''(q) < 0 when demand exhibits constant elasticity.
+Notice that P'(q) < 0 implies that w is strictly concave when $\alpha = 1$.
+We make no assumption as regards the sign of v''(q).
+If marginal revenue is steeper than demand (i.e., b''(q) < P'(q)), then v''(q) > 0.12 For example, as we discuss below, v''(q) > 0 when demand is linear, and v''(q) < 0 when demand exhibits constant elasticity.

 Assumption 1 also includes various regularity conditions.
-According to part (b), the inverse demand function exceeds the highest marginal cost for quantities that are sufficiently close to zero and falls below the lowest marginal cost for quantities that are sufficiently close to $q{max}$ .
-Part (e) ensures that the welfare-maximizing quantity is below $q{max}$ , even when marginal cost is at its lowest possible value.
+According to part (b), the inverse demand function exceeds the highest marginal cost for quantities that are sufficiently close to zero and falls below the lowest marginal cost for quantities that are sufficiently close to q{max} .
+Part (e) ensures that the welfare-maximizing quantity is below q{max} , even when marginal cost is at its lowest possible value.

-We envision the regulator as choosing a menu of permissible outputs, with the understanding that a monopolist with cost type $\gamma$ selects its preferred output from this menu.
-Thus, if the regulator seeks to assign an output $q(\gamma)$ to a monopolist with type $\gamma$ , then an incentive compatibility constraint must be satisfied.
-As well, if the regulator seeks a positive output from a monopolist with type $\gamma$ , then type $\gamma$ must earn more by producing $q(\gamma) > 0$ than by shutting down and avoiding the fixed cost of production, $\sigma \ge 0$ .
+We envision the regulator as choosing a menu of permissible outputs, with the understanding that a monopolist with cost type γ selects its preferred output from this menu.
+Thus, if the regulator seeks to assign an output $q(\gamma)$ to a monopolist with type γ , then an incentive compatibility constraint must be satisfied.
+As well, if the regulator seeks a positive output from a monopolist with type γ , then type γ must earn more by producing $q(\gamma) > 0$ than by shutting down and avoiding the fixed cost of production, $\sigma \geq 0$.13 We allow that the regulator may choose a menu of permissible outputs such that some types produce zero output, incur no fixed cost, and thus earn a profit of zero.
+That is, the regulator may "exclude" some types from production.